ArashAh/version_control_workshop/part-1.md

 29. **Reflect**

-    ❓ Can you imagen different scenarios where "amend", "un-commit", "reverse" or "revert" cab be used?
+    ❓ Can you imagine different scenarios where "amend", "un-commit", "reverse" or "revert" cab be used?

 ### [Back to first page](./README.md)